Denmark holding company formation

-Advantages of the Danish holding company regime
+Advantages of the Danish Holding Company Regime

 The combination of Denmark’s tax treaty network (currently 80 treaties) and its holding company regime means that there are 35 major countries which, with proper structuring, can route their dividends through Denmark and not incur any withholding taxes at any stage.
 These countries include: Argentina, Austria, Belgium, Brazil, China, Cyprus, Finland, France, Germany, Greece, Iceland, India, Ireland, Italy, Luxembourg, Malaysia, Mexico, Netherlands, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, UK and Malta.
 In about 40 other countries withholding taxes are substantially reduced owing to the double taxation treaty network.